core-wg/comi/draft-ietf-core-comi.md

 To retrieve a specific instance within the /interfaces/interface YANG list, the CORECONF client adds the key of the targeted instance in its CoAP request using the 'k' query parameter.
-The return payload containing the instance requested is encoded using a CBOR array as specified by {{I-D.ietf-core-yang-cbor}}
-section 4.4.1 containing the requested instance.
+The return payload containing the instance requested is encoded using a CBOR array as specified by {{Section 4.4.1 of I-D.ietf-core-yang-cbor}} containing the requested instance.

 ~~~~
 REQ: GET </c/X9?k=eth0>